Northstar Restoration Services is your source for residential and commercial restoration

 One of the biggest post-flood dangers to the health of a property and its inhabitants is mold.
 A flood in a home or commercial property grants mold ideal conditions in which to thrive.
 Call us to return your...View Services

 We specialize in bringing carpet & upholstery, tile & grout back to life.
-No matter the size of your home or business, we can have them looking, feeling, and smelling their best.View Services
+No matter the size of your home or business, we can have them looking and smelling their best.View Services

 Air duct cleaning services reduce allergens and bacteria in the air resulting in improved air quality, increased air flow, and ensure your heating and cooling system...View Services

-Once the fires put out, the waters removed and/or the mold is cleared away, your home is left with a need for some TLC.
+Once the fire is put out, the waters removed or the mold cleared away, your home is left with a need for some TLC.
 Trust our team to get your home back to its...View Services